aptabase/aptabase-js/packages/web/README.md

 ![Aptabase](https://aptabase.com/og.png)

-# JavaScript SDK for Aptabase
+# Aptabase SDK for Web Apps

 A tiny SDK (1 kB) to instrument your web app with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.